Learning to Defer in Congested Systems: The AI-Human Interplay: Balancing Idiosyncrasy and Delay with Known Average Cost

-Hence, \textsc{BACID}'s suboptimality is captured by the sum of three terms: \eqref{eq:lagran-relax}, the difference between the Lagrangian and the primal; \eqref{eq:bacid-dual-subopt}, the suboptimality incurred by having different dual variables within a window; and \eqref{eq:bacid-step-subopt}, the difference in Lagrangian compared to the optimal fluid solution when the dual is given by per-period queue length.
-Our proof bounds these three terms independently.
+Hence, \textsc{BACID}'s suboptimality is captured by the sum of two terms: \eqref{eq:lagran-relax}, the difference between the Lagrangian and the primal and \eqref{eq:bacid-step-subopt}, the difference in Lagrangian compared to the optimal fluid solution when the dual is given by per-period queue length.
+Our proof bounds these two terms independently.